kjell/mcn-2020-git-haiku/index.md

-Temple bells die out.
+White cloud of mist
-Penetrating the very rock,
+tolling twilight bell; Temple
-the autumn dusk is here.
+and gazes at the moon.